mathieuprog/tz/README.md

 Note that increasing the year will also slightly increase compilation time, as it generates more periods to compile.

+The default setting computes periods for a period of 5 years from the time the code is compiled.
+Note that if you have added the automatic updater, the periods will be recomputed with every update, which occurs multiple times throughout the year.

 ### Rejecting old time zone periods

 You can slightly decrease **memory usage** and **compilation time**, by rejecting time zone periods before a given year: